vulppine/byond-gateway/README.md

 byond-rest
 ==========

-A REST server for BYOND's Dream Daemon.
+A gateway server for BYOND's Dream Daemon.

 Allows for transmission of an internal server state of any kind, and for this state to be served over